P. Ramlee

 Teuku Zakaria bin Teuku Nyak Puteh (22 March 1929 – 29 May 1973), better known by his stage name P. Ramlee (Puteh Ramlee), was a Malaysian actor, filmmaker, musician, and composer.
-Born in Penang, Malaya, he is regarded as a prominent icon in Southeast Asia.
+Born in Penang, Malaya, he was one of the leading figures of the Malay film industry during its golden age.
+Throughout a career spanning more than two decades, he starred in 62 films, directed 33, and composed more than 500 songs.